 $ dvc import https://github.com/iterative/dataset-registry \ get-started/data.xml -o data/data.xml

 This is similar to

 dvc add, but the resulting

-changes from the data source later, using
+bring in changes from the data source later, using

 It's also possible to integrate your data or models directly in source code with DVC's Python API.
 This lets you access the data contents directly from within an application at runtime.
 For example:

 import dvc.api with dvc.api.open( 'get-started/data.xml', repo='https://github.com/iterative/dataset-registry' ) as fd: # ... fd is a file descriptor that can be processed normally.